https-sharif/to-do-list-website/README.md

    npm start
    ```

-5. **Open your browser and visit `http://localhost:3000/to-do-list-website` to see the app in action.**
+5. **Copy the link in the terminal and open it in you browser to see the app in action.**

 ## Usage